 Why can some people hold their breath for minutes but others only seconds?
 What sets that limit?
-Everyday Einstein explores the mechanics (and psychology) behind world record breath holders.
+Ask Science explores the mechanics (and psychology) behind world record breath holders.

 As a parent, I often find myself asking questions I never thought I would ask: How long can someone survive on raisins alone?
 How did that yogurt get on the ceiling?